lmaloney/statmatic/src/readme.txt

 Description:

-This is a work in progress.
-These set of programs will capture various FreeBSD system statistics (one sample every second) and log the results on a remote file system (Ideall an NFS mount or CIFS mount.)
+This software will capture various FreeBSD system statistics (one sample every second) and log the results on a remote file system (Ideally an NFS mount or CIFS mount.)
 You may store the data on a local file system, but if you want to safely store the data in case the system crashes,  you may want to do it remotely.

-The data is stored in a YAML format (list of associative arrys), and then transformed into a graph using R to inspect the data.
+The data is stored in a YAML format (list of associative arrays), and then transformed into a graph using R to inspect the data.
 Future versions will store in rrdgraph, and other tools as well.
-We chose R as a starter, because one can perform statistically analysis comparing results on expected performances VS observed performance.
+We chose R as a starter, because one can perform statistical analysis comparing results on expected performances VS observed performance.

 Additionally, this package may help diagnose systemic issues.

 There are two parts to the software: